APSU

 _____Take charge in the lesson.
 The lesson is for you.
 If you have no piece to offer, then work on technique and show your improvement.
 Do something.
 Don’t just wait for me to take charge.
 I already know how to do that.
 You begin to take charge!!!

-Beginning to learn the song Always do these ideas in short sections, not the entire song at first.
+Beginning to learn the song Always do these ideas in short sections of the song, not the entire song at first

 PHYSICAL EXERCISES especially needed if you ae singing early in the day!